Freddie Steele (footballer): Port Vale

 The 1954–55 campaign would prove to be a disappointment, as the "Valiants" finished 17th in the Second Division.
 The team lost their defensive edge as Steele opted for a more attacking 'semi-continental style'.
 He added to his fire-power by signing experienced forward Cyril Done and young striker Len Stephenson.
-He organised a more defensive line-up for the 1955–56 campaign, and spent a club-record £7,000 for Tottenham Hotspur playmaker Eddie Baily.
+He organised a more defensive line-up for the 1955–56 campaign.
+He spent a club-record £7,000 for Tottenham Hotspur playmaker Eddie Baily.
 He gave a young Harry Poole his debut as Vale fell out of the promotion race by the end of the season to post a respectable 12th-place finish.

 In preparation for the 1956–57 season, he signed Harry Anders, a winger from Manchester City, for 'a substantial fee'.
-However injuries piled up as the 'old guard' of 1953–54 'cracked', whilst clever midfielder Eddie Baily was offloaded to Nottingham Forest for £7,000, a club that much more appreciated his considerable talents.
-With his team losing 13 of their last 17 games, Steele tendered his resignation on 15 January, saying "I am quite prepared to face the consequences".
-His successor Norman Low was unable to rescue Vale's season, and they were relegated in 1957.
+However, injuries piled up as the 'old guard' of 1953–54 'cracked', whilst clever midfielder Eddie Baily was offloaded to Nottingham Forest for £7,000, a club that much more appreciated his considerable talents.
+With his team losing 13 of their last 17 games, Steele tendered his resignation on 15 January, saying, "I am quite prepared to face the consequences".
+His successor Norman Low was unable to rescue Vale's season.
+They were relegated in 1957.

 Steele returned to Vale Park when he replaced Norman Low as manager in October 1962.
 He sold Bert Llewellyn to Northampton Town for £7,000 and Arthur Longbottom to Millwall for £2,000; before boosting his strike-force with Tony Richards from Walsall for £9,000.
 They finished 1962–63 third in the Third Division, four points shy of promotion.
 He spent big for the 1963–64 campaign, bringing in Northern Ireland international Billy Bingham from Everton for £15,000; Albert Cheesebrough from Leicester City for another £15,000; as well as Walsall's Tim Rawlings for £4,000 and winger Ron Smith from Crewe Alexandra for £6,500.
 In mid-season he further splashed out £12,000 for both ex-Scotland striker Jackie Mudie and left-back Ron Wilson, both from Stoke City.
 His team finished a disappointing 13th, though in the FA Cup they beat top-flight Birmingham City and held Liverpool to a goalless draw.

 For the 1964–65 season, Steele tried and failed to sign legendary "Spurs" striker Bobby Smith, and instead had to make do with Ron Andrew (£3,000 from Stoke City), as well as goalkeeper Reg Davies from Leyton Orient.
-The campaign started badly, and supporters were vocal in their criticism of the team's performances.
-Steele tried rotating the team and then keeping a settled side, but results continued to go against the Vale.
+The campaign started badly.
+Supporters were vocal in their criticism of the team's performances.
+Steele tried rotating the team and keeping a settled side, but results continued against the Vale.
 With the club bottom of the league despite the money he had spent in the transfer market, Steele left 'by mutual consent' in February 1965.
-His replacement, Jackie Mudie, could not prevent the club sinking into the Fourth Division.
+His replacement, Jackie Mudie, could not prevent the club from sinking into the Fourth Division.
 Roy Sproson said that "he [Steele] had not got the enthusiasm or drive as before".